Border Region: Air

-The Border Region contains one commercially operating airport, Donegal Airport in Carrickfinn, which services 45,000 passengers annually.
-Just outside the region is City of Derry Airport, located in Eglinton in County Londonderry, which is used by many people living in East Donegal and Inishowen, and Ireland West Airport Knock, located in County Mayo, very near to Counties Sligo and Leitrim.
-In addition, Sligo Airport is a small regional airport, but operates no regularly scheduled flights.
+The Border Region contains one commercially operating airport, Donegal Airport at Carrickfinn in The Rosses, which services 45,000 passengers annually.
+Just outside the region is City of Derry Airport, located in Eglinton in County Londonderry, which is used by many people living in East Donegal and Inishowen, and Ireland West Airport, located in County Mayo, very near to Counties Sligo and Leitrim.
+In addition, Sligo Airport is a small regional airport at Strandhill, but operates no regularly scheduled flights.
 The Irish Defence Forces utilise a military landing strip at Finner Camp in South Donegal.

 Rail

 In terms of both road and rail, the Border Region is the most poorly serviced region in the country.
 Iarnród Éireann operate a Dublin–Sligo railway line which also serves Carrick-on-Shannon.
 The Sligo, Leitrim and Northern Counties Railway was the main rail line operating in part of the region, before shutting down in 1957.
 The Donegal Railway Company, and after that the County Donegal Railways Joint Committee, managed the extensive rail networks that were built throughout Donegal in late 19th and early 20th centuries.
-Since its closure in 1960, Donegal has had no operational railways.
-Similarly, Monaghan is the only other county in the Republic of Ireland with no existing commercial or freight railway lines.
+Since its closure in 1960, County Donegal has had no operational railways.
+Similarly, County Monaghan is the only other county within the Republic of Ireland with no existing commercial or freight railway lines.
 The nearest fully operational railway station to County Donegal is Waterside Station in Derry, operated by Northern Ireland Railways (N.I.R.).